-If yours is a more targeted mailing campaign, think about gender, age, stage of life (single, family, and empty nesters), geography, the type of insurance coverage, and even race/ethnicity, where appropriate.
+If yours is a more targeted mailing campaign, think about gender, age, stage of life (single, family, and empty nesters), geography, the type of insurance coverage and even race/ethnicity, where appropriate.

-Anthem, Inc., our parent company, conducted extensive research with racial and ethnic minority group patients.
+HealthKeepers, Inc. conducted extensive research with racial and ethnic minority group patients.
 The results found that the most effective communication materials that engaged patients and induced action shared several key elements.
 These themes are integral components of culturally relevant communication initiatives.